 Twenty years ago, a man said my writing was a sword and to keep wielding it.
 That comment galvanized why I write.
 Words can change the world—especially when applied for good.

 I’ve seen that firsthand.
 As a master’s level counselor.
 As a clinician and educator.
-As a writer of newsletters and e-updates for inner-city ministry.
+As a writer for and volunteer with inner-city ministries.

-For the past fifteen years, I’ve been a freelance medical writer by day and a faith-based writer by night.
+For the past eighteen years, I’ve been a freelance medical writer by day and a faith-based writer by night.

 Writing is an adventure—much like hiking, my favorite hobby.
 Often humbling, always exciting.
 You’re never the same afterwards.
 In one way or another, you go beyond what you were before.
+Like when I made it to Peyto Lake—a glacier-fed lake in Banff, Canada (photo at the top of this screen).
 I pray the same happens when you read my books.

-My grandmother was a master storyteller.
-My aunt wrote children’s books for Simon & Schuster.
-My seventh-grade science teacher opened my eyes to the wonders of the universe.
-But most of all, God showed me He is the Creator and sustainer of everything—and every person is infinitely valuable to Him.
-He loves us as we are, but He also loves us enough to not leave us where we are.
-He wants us to go beyond what we can imagine for ourselves.
-That theme underscores my writing.
+My friend, God loves us as we are, but He also loves us enough to not leave us where we are.
+He wants us to GO BEYOND what we can imagine for ourselves.

 That’s my life theme.
 I pray you’ll experience it in my books.
 Won’t you step into the adventure with me?
 Enjoy what you discover, and GO BEYOND!